Appealing a decision on your worker's injury claim

 If you have completed step 1 and disagree with the decision made on your worker’s injury claim, you can submit an appeal to the appeals department, which is independent of the WCB’s claims operations division.
 The intent of the appeal process is to provide employers with an easily accessible and independent review process of a decision regarding a worker’s claim for entitlement to WCB benefits and compensation.

-The appeals department deals with a disagreement you as an employer may have in relation to a decision made on the injured worker’s injury claim, like the WCB acceptance of the injury claim or an employer’s request for cost relief on the worker’s injury claim.
+The appeals department deals with a disagreement you as an employer may have in relation to a decision made on the worker’s injury claim, like the WCB acceptance of the injury claim or an employer’s request for cost relief on the worker’s injury claim.

 How to appeal